Reading & Research

 - Determine the proper course and section number.

-- Ask the instructor and the undergraduate program chair to sign the form.
-For BIOS 00199 and 00299, the BSCD, the Undergraduate Research and Honors Chair signs in lieu of the program chair.
+- Ask the instructor to sign the form.
+Students registering for a B.A. paper with a faculty supervisor in a department outside of the student's major must also obtain the signature of the director of undegraduate studies in their major.
+For BIOS 00199 and 00299, the BSCD Undergraduate Research and Honors Chair signs in lieu of the program chair.
 A second signature is not required for BIOS 00297.

 - Submit the R & R form to the Office of the University Registrar by Friday of 3rd week.